MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-classification-activity-explorer-available-events.md

 search.appverid:
 - MOE150
 - MET150
-description: "listing of labeling actions that are available in activity explorer."
+description: "listing of activities that are available in activity explorer."
 ---

-# Labeling activities that are available in Activity explorer
+# Activities that are available in Activity explorer

 ## Sensitivity label applied

-This event is generated each time an unlabeled document is labeled or an email is sent with a label.
+This event is generated each time an unlabeled document is labeled or an email is sent with a sensitivity label.

 - It is captured at the time of save in Office native applications and web applications.
 - It is captured at the time of occurrence in Azure Information protection add-ins.